vanus-labs/vanus-connect/connectors/sink-feishu/README.md

 }'
 ```

-now, you cloud see a notice in your chat group.
+now, you can see a notification from your bot in your group chat.
 ![received-notification](https://github.com/linkall-labs/vanus-connect/blob/main/connectors/sink-feishu/received-message.png?raw=true)

 ### Clean